makepanic/globe/README.md

 Tor Onionoo Search is not affiliated with the Tor project.
 "Tor" and the "Onion Logo" are registered trademarks of The Tor Project, Inc.

+##Demo

+The application is hosted on the `gh-pages` branch of this repository. [http://makepanic.github.io/emberjs-tor-onionoo/](Click here to open the standalone application).

 ##License

 ember-tor-onionoo is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)